Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 \subsection{Joule heat}

 In Landauer's model, the question of how and where the Joule heat dissipation occurs is another controversial issue.
-In a standard interpretation, heat dissipation is considered to occur in the reservoirs.
-Das and Green\cite{MDasGreen} speculated that the dissipative process is caused by many-body electron-hole effects; however, they did not show any practical formulations nor factual results.
-In this study, the authors wrote ``Any finite conductance $G$ must dissipate electrical energy at the rate $P=IV=GV^2$, where $I=GV$ is the current and $V$ the potential difference across the terminals of the driven conductor''.
+In a standard interpretation, it is assumed that the heat dissipation takes place in the reservoirs.
+Das and Green\cite{MDasGreen} speculated that the dissipative process is caused by many-body electron-hole effects; however, they did not show any practical formulations or evidences.
+In this study, the authors wrote, ``Any finite conductance $G$ must dissipate electrical energy at the rate $P=IV=GV^2$, where $I=GV$ is the current and $V$ the potential difference across the terminals of the driven conductor.''
 In addition to this statement, they wrote, as the requirement of thermodynamic stability, ``ballistic quantum point contacts have finite $G \propto e^2/\pi\hbar$; therefore, the physics of energy loss is indispensable to any theory of ballistic transport''.
-As represented by this description, the theories based on Landauer's formula thus far have been limited to how to explain the Joule heat dissipation in the absence of a scattering mechanism.
-However, our model reveals that a finite conductance does not necessarily accompany the energy loss in the form of Joule heat dissipation, when the exerted electric force is used only to increase the kinetic energy of the electrons.
+As can be seen from this description, previous theories based on the Landauer formula thus far have been limited to explaining the Joule heat dissipation in the absence of a scattering mechanism.

+Here, we would like to propose a possible interpretation of the Joule heat dissipation using this model.
+Importantly, as shown in the previous subsection, this model shows that the finite conductance (finite resistance) does NOT originate in the scattering events, and that the conducting electrons are all accelerated by the electric force.
+These points suggest that a finite conductance does not necessarily involve the energy loss in the form of Joule heat dissipation, if instead the applied electric force is used only to increase the kinetic energy of the electrons.
 Note that Ohm's law still holds for the accelerated model, because the resistance in Ohm's law is ultimately just a ratio of current and voltage values and does not refer to any physical reality.
-Therefore, we must consider the Joule heat dissipation $Q$ for two distinctive conduction cases:
+Therefore, we can consider the Joule heat dissipation $Q$ for two distinctive conduction cases:

-Equivalently, we need to reconsider the meaning of the electrical power $P=J^2/G$.
+Similarly, we should reconsider the meaning of the electrical power $P=J^2/G$.
 Again, if we consider the unit of this quantity, we obtain J$\cdot$s$^{-1}$ (SI units).
-This only indicates the work rate done by the electric field; it does not indicate which energy form this power is converted to.
-For accelerated conduction, $P$ is used to increase the kinetic energy of electrons $K$, whereas for the Drude conduction, it is consumed by the Joule heat dissipation:
+This only indicates the work rate done by the electric field; it does not indicate what form of energy this power is converted to.
+In the case of accelerated conduction, $P$ is used to increase the kinetic energy of the electrons $K$, while in the case of Drude conduction, it is consumed by the Joule heat dissipation $Q$: